ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/health-check-api.md

 ![issues_hierarchy](./_assets/hc_types_hierarchy.png)

+Description of all fields in the response is provided below:

 | Field | Description |
 |:----|:----|
 | `self_check_result` | enum field which contains the DB check result:<ul><li>`GOOD`: No problems were detected.</li><li>`DEGRADED`: Degradation of one of the database systems was detected, but the database is still functioning (for example, allowable disk loss).</li><li>`MAINTENANCE_REQUIRED`: Significant degradation was detected, there is a risk of availability loss, and human maintenance is required.</li><li>`EMERGENCY`: A serious problem was detected in the database, with complete or partial loss of availability.</li></ul> |